IDEELResearch/tpallidum_genomics/illumina_pipeline/README.md

 Trimmed reads are thereafter screened for traces of host genome sequences using bbmap at a threshold of 2 minimum hits against the combined file of human, animal, plant and  fungal ribo sequences (i.e. hg19_main_mask_ribo_animal_allplant_allfungus.fa.gz).
 This is followed by running repair.sh embedded in bbmap for reads that may have been tossed or broken.

-Additionally, bacterial contamination is removed by performing a search of the host-free, clean sequences against the strainseeker database using seqtk.
-This step will generate clean paired end reads for subsequent steps of the pipeline.
+Additionally, bacterial contamination is screened for by performing a search of the host-free, clean sequences against the strainseeker database using seqtk.

 ## **Phase 3: Alignment and quality assessment of the alignment to reference**
 Clean PE reads are aligned to the REFERENCE TPA genome_using BWA.
 If the clade is known a priori, it is advisable to use SS14 refseq or Nichols refseq for samples/reads identified as SS14-like or Nichols-like, respectively, as there are slight differences in the synteny of genomes between these two clades.